-The Independent Study Project (ISP) is a self-designed research project offering students the opportunity to undertake a personally significant and independent investigation, which highlights the regional and cultural reality that can only be encountered during a study abroad experience.
-The ISP is the academic component in which the student most directly applies the concepts, skills, tools, and techniques of experience-based learning articulated through the Research Methods and Ethics course and the thematic courses, while enabling students to further integrate their language skills and the contacts they have developed in the homestay and in the broader community.
-Each student will plan, develop, and independently undertake a research project, with the advice and guidance of the academic director and an ISP Advisor.
-The topic of study may be anything of interest to the student, within the scope of the program and the immediate region, and is usually developed out of lectures, discussions, field visits, and educational excursions.
+The Independent Study Project (ISP) is a self-designed research project offering students the opportunity to undertake a personally significant multimedia project in an intercultural environment.
+Students can also choose to conduct an independent research project which highlights the regional and cultural reality in a Portuguese intercultural environment.
+The ISP is the academic component in which the student most directly applies their multimedia skills, tools, and techniques of experience-based learning articulated through the Research Methods and Ethics course, Multimedia Storytelling Atelier, and thematic seminar, while enabling students to further integrate their language skills and the contacts they have developed in the local community.
+Each student will plan, develop, and independently undertake a multimedia creative or research-focused project, with the advice and guidance of the academic director and an ISP Advisor.
 The final project should provide material evidence of student capability in utilizing appropriate methodologies and in synthesizing experiences in the host culture.
-Students are expected to complete field-based research on their topic, submit a substantial written paper, and deliver an accompanying oral presentation.
+Students are expected to submit a substantial multimedia project or written paper and deliver an accompanying oral presentation.
 It is not uncommon for ISPs to strongly contribute to the student's choice of subject for graduate studies or professional career.